ikebana workshop details

 how much does a workshop cost?

-Workshops done at the studio cost from $30 (plus HST) per person.
+Workshops done at the studio cost around $40~$50 (plus HST) per person.
 This includes all the materials and participants take their work home with them.
 Snacks and refreshments are not included.
 It will be up to the participants to prepare and bring them to the studio.

 Workshops at a different location will incur additional cost depending on the location and logistics.
 Some factors we need to consider are the travelling distance, the venue (if we need to rent it), and lodging (if necessary).
 For workshops within Halifax and its environs, the additional cost will be zero to minimal, except if there are rental charges.